- Minimum Wage

 Employers may agree, upon request, to allow workers to waive their meal periods, although employers are not required to do so.
 Employers may request employees to submit their requests to waive these breaks in writing.
 They may revoke their waiver or choose to take a meal period in spite of the waiver at any time.
 WA Dept. of Labor & Industry Admin.
 Policies ES.C.6.1

 Also, employers must allow them to take rest periods no later than the end of the third hour of each four (4) hours work period.
 During the rest periods, they must be free from all work duties, exertions, and activities.
 Employers may require them to remain on their premises during the rest period.
-WA Dept. of Labor & Industries Admin.
+Washington State Department of Labor & Industries Admin.
 Policy ES.C.6.1

 The scheduled rest period requirement applies unless they allow their workers to take intermittent rest breaks equivalent to ten (10) minutes for each four (4) hours worked.
 In these situations, scheduled 10-minute rest periods are not required.
 Intermittent rest periods are periods of time shorter than ten (10) minutes, usually unscheduled, in which employees are allowed to rest, relax, and engage in brief personal activities while relieved of all work duties.

 Breaks that are too short to permit any meaningful rest, including bathroom breaks and brief stops to grab food or drink to consume while working, cannot be counted towards the ten (10) minute break requirement.
 See Pellino v.
 Brink’s, 267 P.3d 383 (2011).